 Then there is a method I call the vigneron method.
 I learned it when visiting wineries in Bordeaux, the French region that makes wine perfectly designed for steaks.

 In the winter vineyard owners prune away most of the branches, called canes.
 They then have huge piles of grapevine wood, much about the thickness of a pencil.
 During the fall harvest season vignerons, grape growers, will take a big stack of dried canes, and set them on fire.
 They quickly burn down to a glowing mound, and the workers grill meats over the scorching hot embers.
 The flavor is exquisite.
 My hosts called this method sarment (pronounced sar-MOHN).

 In many states in the US, grapevines abound wild in the woods and grow on fences along the roadside.
+You can harvest grape cuttings there.
 To insure a steady flow of grape wood, I planted five Himrod vines (the best green table grapes I have ever tasted).
 I get enough fruit for a few snacks and enough wood for about three cooks.
-I've also done this with twigs from my neighbor's cherry tree.
+I’ve also done this with twigs from my neighbor’s cherry tree.
 Of course he expects to be fed in exchange.

 To start, I take out the bottom grate from my Weber Kettle and open the lower vents.
 I crumple two sheets of newspaper and put them in the bowl.
 Then I stuff as many dried vine prunings as I can fit on top of the paper, all the way to the level of the upper grate.
 On goes the top grate.
 I light the paper through the bottom vent holes, and the whole thing goes poof in about two minutes with very impressive 5′ flames.
 I once came close to melting the television cable running overhead.